SomeWeekendReading/someweekendreading.github.io/_posts/2024-08-05-math-illiterate-rulers.md

 ### Statistical Significance in Court

-It appears Justice Sotomayor, for whom I generally have admiration, said something that is either na&iuml;ve on the surface, or in need of interpretation to find the deeper meaning:
+It appears Justice Sotomayor, for whom I generally have 'significant' admiration, said something that is either na&iuml;ve on the surface, or in need of interpretation to find the deeper meaning:

 <a href="https://x.com/DataSciFact/status/1820523965380440455"><img src="{{ site.baseurl }}/images/2024-08-05-math-illiterate-rulers-twitter-1.jpg" width="550" height="208" alt="Justice Sotomayor disses statistical significance" title="Justice Sotomayor disses statistical significance" style="margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>